isomerpages/moe-rafflesgirlssch/_programmes/Raffles Programme.md

 #### Goals

-To develop fine character and well-being, nurture the intellect and fire the imagination of the RGS girl as a
+To develop fine character and well-being, nurture the intellect and fire the imagination of the RGS girl as a&nbsp;

-*   **Person** who is purposeful and aspires towards the greater good with integrity, empathy and resilience.
+*   **Person**&nbsp;who is purposeful and aspires towards the greater good with integrity, empathy and resilience.
-*   **Leader** who values diversity, cohesiveness, and inclusiveness in exerting positive influence and impact on the community.
+*   **Leader**&nbsp;who values diversity, cohesiveness, and inclusiveness in exerting positive influence and impact on the community.
-*   **Thinker** who demonstrates a disposition for reflective and flexible thinking, and is willing to take intellectual risks, especially in the face of complex and ambiguous situations.
+*   **Thinker**&nbsp;who demonstrates a disposition for reflective and flexible thinking, and is willing to take intellectual risks, especially in the face of complex and ambiguous situations.
-*   **Pioneer** who seeks opportunities and embraces challenges with courage to innovate for the common good.
+*   **Pioneer**&nbsp;who seeks opportunities and embraces challenges with courage to innovate for the common good.

 #### School Values